Pound hammered in US forex session

 Majors wait for the FED

+Majors Wait for the FED Major currency pairs often pause ahead of FED decisions.
+Uncertainty creates consolidation.
+Traders wait for clues on rates or policy.
+This builds tension.
+Volatility follows the release.
+Volume price analysis (VPA) helps navigate the wait.
 Ahead of today's release of the FOMC minutes it has been the commodity dollars that have reacted most strongly to a stronger USD, whilst eurodollar and cable have been contained to a very narrow trading range.
-It will be interesting to see whether these two laggards will play catch up once the minutes hit the news wires.
-USD/JPY too has been contained with the pair cautiously approaching the 124 price point, but finding the 123.60 price level so far difficult to breach.
-For the USD/JPY it will be a case of the reaction in equities which will determine whether we see any further upwards momentum in this pair, as the market waits for clues as to the FED's intentions towards interest rates. ...
+It will be interesting to see whether these two laggards will play catch-up once the minutes hit the news wires.
+USD/JPY too has been contained, with the pair cautiously approaching the 124 price point, but finding the 123.60 price level so far difficult to breach.
+For USD/JPY, it will be a reaction in equities that determines whether we see further upward momentum in this pair, as the market waits for clues on the FED's interest rate intentions.
+Why Majors Consolidate Pre-FED FED announcements drive USD strength.
+Hawkish tone (hikes)...

 Read More